Azure/Azure-Sentinel/Solutions/Dynatrace/Playbooks/Enrich-DynatraceAppSecAttackWithSecurityAlerts/readme.md

 # Enrich-DynatraceAppSecAttackWithSecurityAlerts
 author: Dynatrace

-This playbook will Report Microsoft Sentinel Security Alerts related to a Dynatrace Application Security Attack back to Dynatrace.
+This playbook will Report all Microsoft Sentinel Security Alerts related to a Dynatrace Application Security Attack back to Dynatrace.
 You need a valid Dynatrace Tenant and Access Token, the token should have Read attacks (attacks.read) and Ingest logs (logs.ingest) scopes in order to use the playbook, you will also need to install the relevant Microsoft Sentinel Connectors which would generated security alerts consumed by this playbook.
 To learn more about the Dynatrace platform [Start your free trial](https://www.dynatrace.com/trial)

 ** Post Install Notes:**